RodrigoGonzalez/flake8-custom-import-rules/README.rst

                                 sometimes lead to confusion or unintended behavior, especially in larger code bases.
 On by default.

-restrict-local-imports          This flag restricts the import of modules that are
+restrict-local-scope-imports    This flag restricts local scope imports, preventing
-                                local to the project.
-This could be useful to enforce dependencies only on external libraries and not on project-specific modules.
+                                the import of modules or specific functions within a particular scope, such as inside a function or method.
+It enforces that all imports occur at the top-level of the file, promoting code clarity and consistency.

 restrict-conditional-imports    This flag restricts the use of conditional imports.
                                 Conditional imports are imports that occur within an